sonjacao/cloud-computing-ws23/PROPOSAL.md

-# Explore Prometheus & Grafana to observer your application
+# Explore Prometheus & Grafana to observe your application

 ## Definition